 Mass Communication, B.S.

-The College of Mass Communication provides professional education for individuals aspiring to careers in the fields of electronic media communication (including photography), journalism, and the recording industry, as well as academic preparation for advanced studies.
+The College of Media and Entertainment provides professional education for individuals aspiring to careers in the fields of electronic media communication (including photography), journalism, and the recording industry, as well as academic preparation for advanced studies.
 The college is dedicated to fostering an appreciation of the media's role in a democracy and developing better-informed citizens within the University community by providing theoretical foundations, professional skill sets, research, creative activity, experiential learning, and public service.
 Students are offered broad-based knowledge encompassing a global perspective and a professional ethos, as well as an affinity for free expression, critical thinking, and diversity of thought.

 The Bachelor of Science in Mass Communication is accredited by The Accrediting Council on Education in Journalism and Mass Communication (ACEJMC).

 In the spirit of sharing information related to the program's performance with the public, the following data is provided.

 - Total Credit Hours Required for Degree: 120

 - Total Time to Graduate (15 Credit Hours Each Term): 8 Semesters or 4 years (if attending

 *The time to graduation is for students beginning the program with no prior college credit.